 There were 8.6 million on-road motorcycles licensed in the U.S. as of 2021, according to the Insurance Institute of Highway Safety (IIHS).
 That’s double the number registered in 2002 (4.3 million), suggesting that motorcycling has become increasingly popular.
 California and Florida have the largest number of registered motorcycles by significant margins.
 There were 952,977 motorcycles registered in California in 2021.
 The average age of motorcycles in the U.S. was 13.1 years in 2021.
 Motorcycling by yourself or in a group is a great way to spend a weekend or a vacation.

 An individual motorcycle owner or lessee is at a disadvantage when it comes to owning a lemon.
 Not only is the bike that you paid good money for defective, but the motorcycle manufacturer has an army of lawyers who are available to fight your claim.
 California’s lemon law tries to level the playing field in that regard.
-Under § 1794(d) of the law, if a motorcycle owner (or lessee) wins his or her California lemon law court claim, he or she is entitled to recover reasonable attorney’s fees, costs, and allowed expenses from the manufacturer.
+Under § 1794(d) of the law, if a motorcycle owner (or lessee) wins his or her California lemon law court claim, a qualified motorcycle accident attorney can help navigate this process and , he or she is entitled to recover reasonable attorney’s fees, costs, and allowed expenses from the manufacturer.
 So, the manufacturer pays your legal fees in successful cases.
 This is in addition to the manufacturer repurchasing or replacing the defective motorcycle.

 Additionally, the lemon law allows a motorcycle owner to recover a civil penalty of up to two times the actual damages if he or she can prove that the manufacturer willfully violated the California lemon law’s rules.
 This provision is important because it provides an incentive for the manufacturer to make a legitimate settlement offer to the owner of the bike.
 When a lemon law attorney at Neale & Fhima represents you, momentum is on your side.